roniemartinez/dude/README.md

 # dude uncomplicated data extraction

-Dude is a simple way to write a web scraper using Python decorators.
+Dude is a very simple framework to write a web scraper using Python decorators.
 The design, inspired by [Flask](https://github.com/pallets/flask), was to easily build a web scraper in just a few lines of code.

 ## Minimal web scraper